 Aboriginal documentary heritage found in the holdings of Library and Archives Canada (LAC) reflects the exemplary contributions of Aboriginal peoples to this country’s political, social, economic and cultural development.
-First Nations, Métis and Inuit continue to participate in defining Canada as a nation.
+First Nations, Métis Nation citizens and Inuit continue to participate in defining Canada.
 Their contributions can be traced over time—from the documentation of early Indigenous mythologies, archaeological finds of bone scrapers in the Yukon, and evidence of bison drives and jumps in Alberta, to today’s award-winning literature and films.

 This material is available in all types of media and can be accessed on site or through online databases, virtual exhibitions and digitized documents.
 Researchers with experience using LAC resources and researching aboriginal subject matters may wish to go directly to our Resources for Researchers page.

 General tools and resources